 - Set a Christmas spending budget early in the year, save up for it in cash: Something that we do at our house that has allowed us to remain Christmas debt free is to set a holiday spending budget early in the year – sometime right after new years, and we save up money every month so that we have the cash on hand to buy Christmas gifts come December.
 According to one study only 13% of shoppers will actually save money throughout the year in anticipation of the holiday season. (source).
 Be one of the 13% this year, and save up and pay cash for your Christmas gifts!
 And don’t go over your budget, only spend what you have saved!

-- Use cash back shopping programs: When you’re shopping online make sure to take advantage of cash back and perks programs through sites like SwagBucks.com, CashCrate.com, Ebates.com.
+- Use cash back shopping programs: When you’re shopping online make sure to take advantage of cash back and perks programs through sites like SwagBucks.com, , Rakuten.com.
 Many of those sites will allow you to get a small percentage of your purchase back in cash, gift cards or other perks.
 The hard part is just remembering to use them.

-- Use a cash back debit card: You can use a cash back debit card like the one we have with Perkstreet.com.
-Basically we get anywhere from 1-5% cash back just for using the card, the cash bonuses deposited directly into our account.
-They have special Power Perks categories as well that mean we can get more cash back, usually in the range of 5% back, which can help you to save even more if you were planning on shopping at the specific stores anyway.
+- Use a cash back card: You can use a cash credit card.
+We get anywhere from 1-2% cash back just for using the card, the cash bonuses deposited directly into our account.
+They have special perks categories as well that mean we can get more cash back, usually in the range of 5% back, which can help you to save even more if you were planning on shopping at the specific stores anyway.